thequickfixer/benchcpu/README.md

 # Benchcpu

-A single core CPU benchmarking program using the MIT license using C89
+A super simple single core CPU benchmarking program using the MIT license using C89